 Mexican Favorites:

-Pinot Grigio, a wine as varied as the regions that produce it, offers a tapestry of styles shaped by the climates and terroirs of its homelands.
+Pinot Gris, a wine as varied as the regions that produce it, offers a tapestry of styles shaped by the climates and terroirs of its homelands.
 Each region imparts its signature on the grape, crafting wines that reflect their unique environments.

 Understanding these key similarities and differences can guide you in choosing the right wine for your taste and occasion.

-In our sensory journey, we've tasted the nuanced aromas and flavors of Pinot Grigio, from the primary fruit and floral notes to the sophisticated secondary and tertiary flavors developed through winemaking and aging processes.
+In our sensory journey, we've tasted the nuanced aromas and flavors of Pinot Gris, from the primary fruit and floral notes to the sophisticated secondary and tertiary flavors developed through winemaking and aging processes.
 This exploration underlines the wine's versatility and its ability to mirror the characteristics of its terroir.

-Pairing food with Pinot Grigio has been an adventure in itself, highlighting how this wine can complement a wide array of dishes, from light seafood to rich poultry, and from delicate vegetarian dishes to robust international cuisines.
+Pairing food with Pinot Gris has been an adventure in itself, highlighting how this wine can complement a wide array of dishes, from light seafood to rich poultry, and from delicate vegetarian dishes to robust international cuisines.
 Its adaptability makes it a favorite for any dining occasion.

-The journey through the regions where Pinot Grigio thrives - from the lush valleys of Alsace to the sun-kissed hills of Italy, and the diverse climates of the Pacific Northwest - underscores how climate and geography play pivotal roles in shaping the wine’s character.
+The journey through the regions where Pinot Gris thrives - from the lush valleys of Alsace to the sun-kissed hills of Italy, and the diverse climates of the Pacific Northwest - underscores how climate and geography play pivotal roles in shaping the wine’s character.

 Are you interested in